YiweiNiu/DriverNetPy/README.md

 Also, in reading `DriverNet` paper and its R code.
 I found  that the R implementation of `DriverNet` has some pitfalls:

-* In "finding drivers" step,  mutated gene candidates were updated by genes already covered (`line 72` in `DriverSelection.R` ).
+* In "finding drivers" step,  mutated gene candidates were updated by genes already covered by genes selected (`line 72` in `DriverSelection.R` ).
 This was not mentioned in the paper.
-I do not know why.
+I did not know why.
 * In "significance test" step, the patient-outlier matrix and patient-mutation matrix were shuffled only by gene names (`line 35-38` in `SignificanceTest.R` ), which would keep the number of outliers and mutated genes of each patient unchanged.
 This is different from the way described in the paper.
 I think the perturbation described in the paper may be more reasonable.

 * In "significance test" step, the random patient-outlier matrix and random patient-mutation matrix  before running `.greedyGeneDriverSelection` were preprocessed by a different way as that used in "finding drivers".
 I did not know why.